 Gardening and health

-Recent studies have shown that spending just two hours a week outdoors in the garden or patio with your tubs and planters, is linked to better mental and physical wellbeing.
+Recent studies have shown that spending just 2 hours a week outdoors in the garden or patio with your tubs and planters, is linked to better mental and physical wellbeing.
 Sometimes referred to as ‘green therapy’, spending time outdoors in the fresh air, caring for your garden and learning new skills are all positive steps you can take to keep occupied.
 Not only that, you’ll find all of the digging, raking and weeding is an excellent way to get some important exercise.

 In the UK, there are estimated to be 27 million people or 40% of the total population, who actively participate in gardening.
 There is mounting evidence that direct experience with natural environments offers a wide range of health benefits: